-Dshalalow (2001), gives an outline of the background of measure theory, which spans from the early notion of measure introduced by Italian Guiseppe Peano in 1883, to the Austrian Johann Radon's 1913 Habilitation work where he began the study of abstract measures and integrals more general than those of Lebesgue in \Re^n .
+[3] gives an outline of the background of measure theory, which spans from the early notion of measure introduced by Italian Guiseppe Peano in 1883, to the Austrian Johann Radon's 1913 Habilitation work where he began the study of abstract measures and integrals more general than those of Lebesgue in $\mathbb{R}^n$ .
 Generally, measure theory was developed in successive stages during the late 19th and early 20th centuries by Émile Borel, Henri Lebesgue, Johann Radon, Camille Jordan and Maurice Fréchet, among others.

 The main applications of measures are in the foundations of the Lebesgue integral, in Andrey Kolmogorov's axiomatization of probability theory and in ergodic theory.
 The general theory of integration is a significant advancement from the Riemannian integration known from calculus.
-Although many applications in natural sciences triggered the development of general integration and measure theory, the theory of probability has become the primary client of abstract measure even prior to integration [3].
+According to [3], although many applications in natural sciences triggered the development of general integration and measure theory, the theory of probability has become the primary client of abstract measure even prior to integration.

 In integration theory, specifying a measure allows one to define integrals on spaces more general than subsets of the Euclidean space.
 Probability theory considers measures that assign to the whole set the size 1, and considers measurable subsets to be events whose probability is given by the measure.
-Ergodic theory considers measures that are invariant under, or arise naturally from a dynamical system [19].
-Toward the end of the nineteenth century, it became clear to many mathematicians that the Riemann integral (about which one learns in calculus classes) should be replaced by some other type of integral, more general and more flexible, better suited for dealing with limit processes [15].
+Ergodic theory considers measures that are invariant under, or arise naturally from a dynamical system [15].
+Toward the end of the nineteenth century, it became clear to many mathematicians that the Riemann integral (about which one learns in calculus classes) should be replaced by some other type of integral, more general and more flexible, better suited for dealing with limit processes [11].

 Notable among the shortcomings of the Riemann integral being the fact that the point-wise limit of a sequence of Riemann integrable functions is not necessarily Riemann integrable an example being the Dirichlet function over [0, 1].
 An attempt to overcome these limitations resulted in the creation of the Lebesgue integral, which is based on the Lebesgue measure.
 Hence any set or function that is Lebesgue measurable is also Lebesgue integrable.
 Many sets and functions are measurable, for example, the Cantor set and the characteristic function.
-Clearly the Cantor set and characteristic function are not continuous and also not Riemann integrable.
-Hence in the theory of Lebesgue integral, measurability replaces the need for complete continuity [12].
+The Cantor set, though being a perfect, totally disconnected set, can have a continuous function defined on it, but the Riemann integral of such a function cannot be found.
+Also, the characteristic function is not continuous and also not Riemann integrable.
+Hence in the theory of Lebesgue integral, measurability replaces the need for complete continuity [2], [6], [8].